Aleksandr-biochem/de_novo_miniprotein_design/README.md

 ### 1.2 Select target residues for PatchDock and RifDock

-In the protocol we are aiming to design binders making contacts with the hydrophobic residues on selected interface.
+We are aiming to design binders making contacts with the hydrophobic residues on selected interface.
 The file `receptor_with_sap_scores.pdb` is a receptor structure with per residue SAP scores, which will help to make this choice.
 This structure can be conveniently visualized in PyMol using `per_res_sap.py` script provided in `scripts` dir:

 ```
-# execute script in PyMol terminal after loading the `receptor_with_sap_scores.pdb`
+# execute the script in PyMol terminal after loading the `receptor_with_sap_scores.pdb`
 run absolute/path/to/per_res_sap.py
 ```

-First we select 3-9 residues for PatchDock to aim for. **Consider these when choosing:**
+Select 3-9 residues for PatchDock to aim for. **Consider these when choosing:**
 - At the end of the protocol, you will filter on how much contact your binders are making with these residues.
 Pick your residues such that a binder will be able to interact with all of them at once.
 - Clumps of residues are better than sparse residues.
 - The bigger residue SAP score the better.
 However, any hydrophobic residues with a SAP score > 1 are probably good.
 But again, focus on clumps.
 If there are two distinct clumps, run this protocol twice.
 - Ideally, one would only pick hydrophobic residues (ALA, VAL, THR, ILE, PRO, LEU, MET, PHE, TYR, TRP).
 However, if your site is so hard that polar residues must be picked, this is acceptable (there's a flag to give to RifDock if you do this).
 Know though that by needing to pick polar residues, your success rate may be lowered.

-Write selected comma-separated residues numbers into a text file `patchdock_residues.txt`:
+Write selected comma-separated residues numbers into a text file `patchdock_residues.txt`. **Note:** In case you have trimmed the target protein, you have to carefully adjust the numbers of residues to match the trimmed structure.
+It is better to check the selection in a molecular viewer.

 ```
 # for example
 echo '116,122,123,153,156,157,159,172' > patchdock_residues.txt
 ```

-**Note:** In case you have trimmed the target protein, you have to carefully adjust the numbers of residues to match the trimmed structure.
-It is better to check the selection in a molecular viewer.

 Next, write residues for RifGen as `rifgen_residues.txt`.
 A typical RifGen residue selection will include all of the PathDock residues and their immediate neighbors, usually about 10-25 residues.
 Fewer residues selected is often best because we want RifDock to focus on your PathDock residues.